ajoslin103/fabric-layers-core/typescript-migration/MIGRATION-PLAN.md

 This document outlines the plan for migrating the **packages/fabric-layers-core** library from JavaScript to TypeScript.
 This migration **ONLY** applies to the core package, not other packages in the monorepo.
 As the sole developer, this migration will enable better type safety, improved developer experience, and more maintainable code.

+This migration will start with the actual TypeScript conversion of core components while addressing the build configuration later.

 ## Pre-Migration Tasks

 1. **Analyze the Codebase**